haoxiangsnr/spiking-fullsubnet/docs/getting_started/running_an_experiment.md

 # Running an experiment

-AudioZEN adopt a `recipes/<dataset>/<model>` direcotry structure.
+AudioZEN adopts a `recipes/<dataset>/<model>` direcotry structure.
 To run an experiment of a model, we first need to enter a dataset direcotry, which will include a entry file `run.py` and some dataloaders dedicated to this dataset.
 For example, let us entry to the directory `recipes/dns_icassp_2020/`.
 The correspoding dataset is the ICASSP 2020 DNS Challenge dataset:

 ```shell
 cd recipes/dns_icassp_2020